zolweb/docker-npm/README.md

 ## Change log

+### 2016-06-23

+I added `bower` to the image and a [wrapper script](https://github.com/mkenney/docker-npm/blob/master/bin/bower) to the repository.
+Please [let me know](https://github.com/mkenney/docker-npm/issues) if you run into any problems.

 ### 2016-06-06

 I modified the `run-as-user` script so that it doesn't require specifying which user account in the container that should be modified, and instead will always modify the `dev` user.
 This required updating both the image and the wrapper scripts, if you use the wrapper scripts you should run: